Padraig20/MedAID-ML-dataset/README.md

 (mainly) parallel data in English, German, Spanish and French, where AI-generated counterparts were created using three different state-of-the-art
 Large Language Models (LLMs): mistral-7b, Llama3.1 and GPT-4o.

 This repository contains the original dataset to keep anonymity for the reviewing process.
-Afterwards, we will move the dataset to to *Digital CSIC* and *TU Wien Research Data*.
+Afterwards, we will move the dataset to institutional repositories.

 Regarding questions, feel free to reach out to the authors of the paper!